 Vince Russo was recently fired by TNA and is someone you worked with during the latter years in WCW, what are your thoughts on Vince?

 I don’t know a lot about Vince Russo, but what I do know about him I don’t like him at all.

-What do make of the current crop of British and Irish stars in both the WWE and TNA?
+What do you make of the current crop of British and Irish stars in both WWE and TNA?

 I think it is great.
 I know Sheamus and Drew McIntyre quite well, and the one downside for me is that they are quite heavily influenced by the American style of wrestling and the American way of life which is quite easy to get caught up in.
-I think both Drew and Sheamus have tried to keep to their roots, they are both great guys and have learnt alot and picked up alot quickly, I’ve spent a bit of time with both of them and they have been to my house.
+I think both Drew and Sheamus have tried to keep to their roots, they are both great guys and have learned a lot and picked up a lot quickly, I’ve spent a bit of time with both of them and they have been to my house.
 Hopefully they are able to keep a little of Britishness about them rather than getting influenced too much by the American way of life.